playframework/playframework/documentation/manual/javaGuide/main/templates/JavaTemplateUseCases.md

 ```

-And on an extended template that not need an extra script, just like this :
+And on an extended template that does not need an extra script, just like this:

 ```html
 @main("Title"){